andrew-beadman/blue-chili-e44d1/index.md

     section_id: lorem-ipsu
     image_alt: lorem-ipsum
     content: |
-      This site is to show my IT and technical skills.
+      This site is to showcase my IT and technical skills.
     actions: []
     type: section_content
 seo: